rmx/blog.rmx.im/_posts/2013-09-17-game-testing-sessions.md

 title: "Monthly Gamejam Sessions"
 ---
 Good news everyone!
-Starting in October we will organize monthly (last Tuesday in the month -- first gamejam on 29.10.13) game jams where you have the chance to test new unreleased content with us.
+Starting in October we will organize monthly (last Tuesday in the month) game jams where you have the chance to test new unreleased content with us.

 These events will eventually look like: